sashakaplan1/sashaGIS/README.md

   <img src="https://user-images.githubusercontent.com/96799772/147786409-dd872714-8c7f-43b4-b65a-d28208a4d579.png"/>
 </p>

-* Overall, larger values in the search radius produce a more generalized density output, whereas smaller search values produce an output that shows more detail.
+* Research questions: With point data of forest fire locations in Idaho, determine where clusters of forest fires may occur?
+How can this influence fire management policy?
+* Data: Forest fire locations in Idaho - 2004
+* Methodology: Using kernel density tool, find the most clear result based on updating search raduis.
+In this case, a search radius of 20,000 meters was the most clear output.
+The larger seach radius is useful in producing a more generalized density output
+* Results: Understanding where clusters of forest fires are concentrated can help with more efficient distribution of resources to prevent and fight fires

 # Project 8: Catham County, GA